Azure/data-api-builder/docs/getting-started/getting-started-mysql-db.md

 }
 ```

-Once this is done, you can now restart the Data API builder engine, and using GraphQL you can now execute queries like:
+Once this is done, you can restart the Data API builder engine.
+Then, you can execute GraphQL queries like:

 ```graphql
 {